 High in Fiber

-If it says high in fiber, it must be high in fiber… right?
+If it signs high in fiber, it must be high in fiber right?
 Not exactly!
 Here’s the trick, most companies will try to boost the fiber content to seem healthier, but in order to do so, they just add maltodextrin and polydextrose.
-Yes they’ll increase the fiber content, but they don’t provide the same health benefits as naturally occurring fiber found in many fruits, grains, and vegetables.
-Also these added fiber sources have been shown to cause intestinal discomfort.
+Yes they will increase the fiber content, but they don’t provide the same health benefits as naturally-occurring fiber found in many fruits, grains, and vegetables.
+Also these added fiber sources have been shown to cause abdominal discomfort.